-Have you faced some financial difficulties in recent years but still want to buy a home?
+Have you faced some financial difficulties in recent years but still want to buy a home with a mortgage in Utah?
 Here are some tips:

 Avoid piling on the debt.
 Go easy on the debt following any type of financial difficulty.
 Now more than ever, you’ll want to demonstrate your ability to effectively manage your existing debts.
 Keep the amount of your available credit that you use low in relation to your overall credit limits.